 If you suffer from motion sickness and you are about to embark on your first cruise, consider booking a cabin on the ship that moves the least.
 The middle, or midships, and low down.
 This is the fulcrum-like invisible point around which the rest of the ship pivots.
 Like watching a sea-saw.
 In rough seas, those high up at the back, or the front can regret their choice.
 In such weather, public areas in these extremes may close just as outside decks will.
 The swimming pools are emptied too but when full show the motion the liquid in your body is trying to resist.

 Whilst, the bigger the ship, and the newer the ship, the more stable it can be, prevention is always better than a cure.
-The medical center will have fast-acting help, but in the shop, they will have both off the shelf medication and wrist bands.
+The medical centre will have fast-acting help, but in the shop, they will have both off the shelf medication and wrist bands.
 If in extreme weather, if the shop has to close, call reception or the medical centre.
 One leg out of the bed with a foot on the floor, or trying to look at the horizon are also told as helpful tips.
-The meaning of these cruise terms like ‘stabilizers’ are explained in our ABC of CRUISING.
+The meaning of these cruise terms like ‘stabilizers’ is explained in our ABC of CRUISING.

 Wrist bands, with and without magnetic buttons, are used.
 Both Jean and I have used them.
 Although we, as travelling guest lecturers we like to think being on the ship sometimes monthly means we are used to it, that is sometimes not the case.
 However, we did sleep through the storm force 11 back from Iceland that had the guests airlifted of a Viking ship.
 What storm?
 We asked as we heard guests talking the next day.
 But that is being lucky even though our cabin was behind the stage.

 If worried.
-Book a central room, take medication and wrist bands.
+Book a central room, take medication and wristbands.
 If bought before they might be cheaper and you can access colours for your mood.

 WHISPERSYNC – well, just as the population refused to accept early mobile phones, admit Debenhams or Top Shop could be bought by fledgling internet shopping sites, or that Netflix or Amazon might reduce the BBC to an also-run … we have Whispersync.
 If you can’t read when seasick, take note!
 Whispersync is still the fledgling, but growing fast.
 It is a system for almost any touchpad, smartphone, or Kindle.
 It uses a combined eBook (Kindle or other formats) with an audiobook.
 It means you can read the text while listening to the reader… or just read, or just listen.
 (No more, “I can’t read when moving.”).
 When you stop enjoying the novel, you can then pick up from where you were.
 It is fast taking up as a media form, like radio, like TV, but sitting in between.
-The manufacture of these is not easy as the paperback should, but certainly the eBook must, match the audiobook to as close to 100% the same as possible.
+The manufacture of these is not easy as the paperback should, but certainly, the eBook must match the audiobook to as close to 100% the same as possible.
 Then the formats can be linked within the Whispersync system.
 Our first one to hit this system will be DISASTROUS COVID-19 CRUISE ROMANCE which has a few murders and a few failed romances entwined in the first ship back at sea under new regulations.
 The paperback and Kindle are out now and it is our best selling book yet.
 Maybe because the ship is just that bit different when guests are track and traced, vaccine certificated and forgeries dealt with as an international crime, buffet changed and face masks worn….. hey, it is just a novel, right?

 Take a moment to read the reviews on Amazon book pages or see the Amazon book series page.
 They can be bought as a box-set.
 All these books are from the author of this blog, Stuart St Paul.
 He is a contributor and chat site moderator to the 43 Doris Visits ship chat sites.
 See his Doris Visits page.
 His Emmerdale fan page.